-In this example, we are deploying a WordPress application, which is a platform for creating websites and blogs.
+In this example, we are deploying a WordPress application, which is a Vplatform for creating websites and blogs.
 WordPress uses MySQL single instance as its database with persistent volumes dynamically provisioned by PowerFlex CSI driver.
 The storage class used by PowerFlex CSI is vxflexos.
-Since the application is already in the Google marketplace, deploying WordPress application requires just a few mouse clicks.
+Since the application is already in the Google marketplace, deploying the WordPress application requires just a few mouse clicks.

 For more information about WordPress, see WordPress.

 - Select Kubernetes Engine > Marketplace.

 - Go to Kubernetes apps and select your deployment environment and search for WordPress.